Your free business.com+ membership unlocks exclusive tech deals and advisor support

 You’ve likely used the ™ symbol with your mark before and during your trademark application process.
 However, after successfully registering, you should begin using ® — the small, circled “R” — for goods and services covered under the registration.

-This serves as public notice of your registration and is considered proper use of your mark by the USPTO.
-Remember, improper use weakens marks and makes them more vulnerable to challenge or narrowing.
+This serves as public notice of your registration and reflects proper trademark use under U.S. trademark law.
+Remember, improper use can weaken trademark rights and make marks more vulnerable to challenge or narrowing.

 Here are a few areas you must address to enact proper use of the ® symbol: